johnstonskj/simple-locale/README.md

 ## TODO

 * Determine naming convention between the names in the `codes` and `settings` modules.
-Expect that the names in code modules will be changed to reflect those in the settings.
+  * Expect that the names in code modules will be changed to reflect those in the settings.
 * Build and test for Linux.
+  * How to deal with extended `LC_` categories (address, identification, measurement, name, paper, telephone).
 * Build and test for Windows.